 Understanding where nuclear materials come from and how they are enriched can help us appreciate how difficult it is to prevent countries from turning raw materials into powerful weapons.

 Where does nuclear material come from?

 It all starts in the earth’s crust, home to uranium ore.
 Uranium is found all over the world, though mostly in trace quantities.
-Five countries—Australia, Canada, Kazakhstan, Niger, and Russia—possess two-thirds of the world’s known supply.
+Five countries—Australia, Canada, Kazakhstan, Namibia, and Russia—possess two-thirds of the world’s known supply.

 Uranium is mined from the earth and then converted to gas so it can be enriched for nuclear purposes—either peaceful or destructive.

 Fission is one of the scientific processes at the base of nuclear energy

 Nuclear fission occurs when neutrons bombard atomic nuclei and split them, releasing massive amounts of energy.
 Fission occurs easily in only a few isotopes, or forms of elements, typically uranium and plutonium.
 (Unlike uranium, plutonium isn’t found in nature—we’ll return to this issue later.)

 In nature, uranium is a mix of mostly two isotopes: uranium-235 (U-235) and uranium-238 (U-238).
 U-235 is especially important because it easily undergoes fission (unlike U-238) and is extremely rare, accounting for less than 1 percent of the world’s natural uranium.